NETANNAD-EN-Archived/NETANNAD-EN_Archived/README.md

 [NETANNAD -ネタナド- : Team Netannad](https://archive.org/details/netannad)

 ## Patch
-Can be found in releases, requires to be installed ontop of the original JP version
+Can be found in releases, requires to be installed on top of the original JP version

 ## Credits